VladimirGl/eastern-front-dataset/README.md

 This data is used to create [Greetings From The Past](https://greetingsfromthepast.net) demo.
 Animation of WWII (Eastern Front) casualties.

 At the moment of data downloading (and at the time of the last viewing) auto scrapping was not prohibited by the source website.
-We don't use this data for any commercial purpose and provide all required links to the data sources.
+We don't use this data for any commercial purpose (only for popularization) and provide all required links to the data sources.